dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 ## Tasks: Saurab Dulal

 ### Task 1: Admin Login
-- Description: Create a login page for a web admim (this is seperate than user login window).
+- Description: Create a login page for a web admin (this is separate than user login window).
-- How to Evaluate: An admin will be able log in to the backend with the credentials he/she is provided.
+- How to Evaluate: An admin will be able to log in to the backend with the credentials he/she is provided.
 There will be no provision for a user to register as an admin.
 This user is created manually in the system
 - Outcome of Task: xxx

-### Task 2: Admin backeed
+### Task 2: Admin backend
-- Description: Create a web admin backend system for a admin
+- Description: Create a web admin backend system for an admin
 - How to Evaluate: Short information about all the submitted hackathon and registered user(based on selection) will be displayed in this view.
 - Outcome of Task: xxx

     #### Sub-task 2.1: Display hackathon
     - Description: Create a view to display hackathons for admin
-    - How to Evaluate: Brief information about the submitted hackathon will be displayed in this page along with the status i.e. approved or rejected
+    - How to Evaluate: Brief information about the submitted hackathon will be displayed on this page along with the status i.e. approved or rejected
     - Outcome of Task: xxx

     #### Sub-task 2.2: Display User